 Be well and respectfully,

 Protocol Mode: A mode of operation where any two “Memory Groups” are selected through the onboard Plasma Ball controls.
 Since there can be as many as 50 “Memory Groups” setup in the Arduino MPU, the protocol function will run consecutive Frequency and Duty Cycle pairs.
-For example, if a pair was placed in position 5 of the EEPROM that was part of the protocol and pair was placed in position 10 of the EEPROM, every pair between and including pair 5 and 10 would be consecutively run for a define time in accordance with a user program Frequency Timer.
+For example, on setup screen #3 of the Telligent, two memory groups can be defined.
+All frequency found between the range of the two memory groups will be consecutively run one at a time.
 It should be obvious that the user would define the Frequency and Duty Cycle pairs in accordance to a desired group of the frequencies they would like to run together and automatically.
-Watch the tutorial videos when they become available.
+Watch the tutorial videos as they become available.

-Sweep Mode: A mode of operation where any two “Memory Groups” are selected and a sweep of Frequencies and Duty Cycle are automatically generated.
-The generated Frequencies will range between the starting pair and stop at the ending pair.
-The number of frequencies generated, are a function of the user definable Frequency and Program Timers.
-Watch the tutorial videos when they become available.
+Sweep Mode: A mode of operation where any two “Memory Groups” are selected and a sweep of Frequencies and Duty Cycle are automatically generated between the range defined in the Memory Groups.
+The number of frequencies generated, are a function of the user defined Freqency Range and Program Timers.
+Watch the tutorial videos as they become available.